NBA Trade Rumors: Minnesota Timberwolves Still The ‘Best Place’ For Jimmy Butler, Says Coach Tom Thibodeau

-Since the 2018 NBA offseason started, rumors and speculations continue to swirl that Jimmy Butler already wants his way out of the Minnesota Timberwolves.
-The 28-year-old small forward recently rejected the $100 million contract extension offered by the Timberwolves heating up the speculations that he intends to test the free agency market in the summer of 2019.
-Less than a month before the training camp starts, reports surfaced that Butler and his Team USA teammate Kyrie Irving are planning to play together in one team.
+Since the 2018 NBA offseason started, rumors and speculations have continued to swirl that Jimmy Butler already wants out of the Minnesota Timberwolves.
+The 28-year-old small forward recently rejected the $100 million contract extension offered by the Timberwolves, heating up the speculation that he intends to test the free agency market in the summer of 2019.
+Less than a month before the training camp starts, reports surfaced that Butler and his Team USA teammate, Kyrie Irving, are planning to play together in one team.

-Timberwolves Head Coach Tom Thibodeau is definitely aware of the rumors surrounding his best player.
+Timberwolves head coach Tom Thibodeau is definitely aware of the rumors surrounding his best player.
 However, he thinks Butler’s decision not to sign the contract extension doesn’t necessarily mean that he will leave in 2019 NBA free agency.
 Financially, signing a new deal this offseason doesn’t make any sense for Butler since he can earn bigger money when he becomes an unrestricted free agent.

 In a recent interview with Jerry Zgoda of the Minneapolis Star Tribune, Thibodeau said that they remain confident that they can convince Jimmy Butler to stay beyond the 2018-19 NBA season.
 The 60-year-old coach strongly believes that Minnesota is still the “best place” for Butler.